DiscoverDataScience.org

 Master of Science in Analytics

-Capella’s online Master of Science in Analytics program consists of 11 core courses with a capstone and a virtual internship.
+Capella’s online Master of Science in Analytics program consists of 11 core courses with a capstone.
 Students take 1 to 3 courses per 10-week quarter with weekly assignments and courseroom discussions.

 Tuition rates vary by student, as they pay for what they take and prices vary by the courseload and term.